elindalenback/Project1-band/README.md

 ### Typography

-*Google Fonts fas used to import the fonts.*
+*Google Fonts was used to import the fonts.*

 For the Band Name Logo in the header, I opted for the 'Lobster Two' font with a fallback of sans-serif for versatility.
 This choice is consistently extended to the band members section and the 'Thank you' message in the feedback.html page.
 This intentional selection aims to emphasize a direct and cohesive visual connection with the essence of the band throughout the website.